Skatteetaten/mva-meldingen/docs/omvendt_eng/informasjonsmodell/index.md

 </table>

-## Description of the fields in the tax return for VAT compensation submission
+## Description of the fields in the VAT return for reverse tax liability submission

 ### MvaMeldingInnsending (VAT return submission)